seanwevans/TypeCrypt/README.md

 # TypeCrypt 🔐

-**TypeCrypt** is a novel encryption system where *types themselves are the key*.
+**TypeCrypt** is an encryption system where *types themselves are the key*.
 Decryption is only possible if a submitted value *resolves to the expected type*.

 This repo contains three coordinated implementations: